Unified Micromechanics Theory of Composites: Solution of nonlinear AGIEs for random structure CMs

-\parbox{8.0cm}{ \epsfig{figure=Fel1.eps, width=7.0cm} \tenrm \baselineskip=8pt { Average displacement $\lle\bfu\rle(\bfx)$ vs $x/a^b$}} For the linear bond-based model of constituents, the governing equations (\ref{4.14})–(\ref{4.17}) reduce to the corresponding relations derived in \cite{Buryachenko`2023}, \cite{Buryachenko`2023a}.
-For statistically homogeneous composite materials with locally elastic constituent phases, the nonlocal effective operator derived in \cite{Luciano`W`2001} incorporates microstructural information via the Green's function of the reference matrix medium (\ref{2.5}), allowing for a rigorous treatment of the effective response under arbitrary body force distributions.
+For the linear bond-based model of constituents, the governing equations (\ref{4.14})–(\ref{4.17}) reduce to the corresponding relations derived in \cite{{Buryachenko2023},{Buryachenko2023a}}.
+For statistically homogeneous composite materials with locally elastic constituent phases, the nonlocal effective operator derived in \cite{LucianoW2001} incorporates microstructural information via the Green's function of the reference matrix medium (\ref{2.5}), allowing for a rigorous treatment of the effective response under arbitrary body force distributions.
 However, the extension of this methodology to PM, where nonlocal interactions play a fundamental role, is not straightforward due to the absence of classical differential operators.
-Potential applications of micromechanical modeling of composites subjected to body forces with compact support—such as those induced by localized thermal loading (e.g., laser heating, as discussed in \cite{Yang`et`2019}, \cite{Isakari`et`2017}, and \cite{Yilbas`2013})—were analyzed in \cite{Buryachenko`2024b}.
-These studies emphasize the necessity of incorporating spatially varying internal forces within a nonlocal framework to accurately capture the mechanical response under external stimuli.
+Potential applications of micromechanical modeling of composites subjected to body forces with compact support—such as those induced by localized thermal loading (e.g., laser heating, as discussed in \cite{{Yanget2019},{Isakariet2017}}, and \cite{Yilbas2013})--{were analyzed in \cite{Buryachenko2025c} for the LM of CMs.
+When laser-based techniques are employed, the resulting thermal and stress fields typically vary over spatial scales comparable to the microstructural heterogeneities (e.g., particle sizes \cite{Yanget2019}).
+This fact emphasizes the need to account for nonlocal effects to accurately describe the thermomechanical behavior of even locally elastic CMs under such localized thermal excitations.
+The situation becomes even more complex for composites with peridynamic phase properties, which require a detailed consideration of peridynamic thermal expansion and heat transfer phenomena (see, e.g., \cite{OterkusO2024}, \cite{Oterkuset2014}).
+These aspects, however, lie beyond the scope of the present study. }